Top Controversies

 Frequently Asked Questions

-Why did Australia advance despite the match being tied?
+Why did Australia advance when the match was tied?

 Related Incidents